nazmulxdev/How-to-get-Gemini-pro-fee-for-student/README.md

 ## To get gemini pro version for student free you have to follow some steps.

 ## Steps:
 note: this feature is only for the USA region.
-But, if you follow and do the steps properly you can get it free from any where.
+But, if you follow and do the steps properly you can get it free from any where.By following this steps , you can make gemini in pro version fro unlimited email.

-###To get unlimited account you need to just follow this steps.(note:)

 - 1. If you are using laptop or pc, then go to search bar and search setup vpn extension and add this extention in your web browser.
 - 2. Then set up your extension and add you location as united states.